WGMP

-WGMP (1170 AM, 104.9 The Gump) is an alternative rock formatted radio station that serves the Montgomery Metropolitan Area, in Alabama, United States, also broadcasting via a broadcast translator on the FM band at 104.9 MHz.
+WGMP (1170 kHz, 104.9 The Gump) is an alternative rock formatted radio station that serves the Montgomery metropolitan area, in Alabama, United States, also broadcasting via a broadcast translator on the FM band at 104.9 MHz.

 The station's "104.9 The Gump" branding features the frequency of its broadcast translator, W285AJ, rather than its licensed AM frequency.
 The station is locally owned and operated by Bluewater Broadcasting Company, LLC.
 The station's studios are located on Wall St. in Midtown Montgomery.
 The transmitter for WGMP is north of the city, while the translator's transmitter is in midtown near Greenwood Cemetery.

-WGMP participates in Montgomery rating survey by Arbitron (Market #150) and is monitored by Mediabase.
+WGMP participates in Montgomery rating survey by Nielsen Audio and is monitored by Mediabase.

 History

-The station first hit the airwaves in August 5, 1948 as WJJJ, owned by George William "Will" Covington, Jr. (1170 AM is the second-oldest frequency in use in the Montgomery market, the oldest being 1440 kHz, which began as WSFA, later became WHHY, and finally WLWI.)
+The station first hit the airwaves on August 5, 1948, as WJJJ, owned by George William "Will" Covington Jr. (1170 AM is the second-oldest frequency in use in the Montgomery market, the oldest being 1440 kHz, which began as WSFA, later became WHHY, and finally WLWI.)
 It broadcast from studios in the Excelsior Hotel in downtown Montgomery, and was first affiliated with Mutual.
 In 1948, Covington changed the call letters to WCOV, naming it after himself.
 It would eventually spawn Montgomery's first television station, which still has the WCOV-TV call letters.

 Covington died in 1949, and his family kept the station until selling it to Gay-Bell Corporation in 1964, earning a substantial return on their investment of 25 years earlier.
 The station changed its call letters to WACV in November 1984, after Gay-Bell sold it.
 As WACV, it adopted a talk radio format.

 In March 2004, Montgomery Broadcast Properties Ltd. (Allan Stroh, CEO) reached an agreement to sell this station to Bluewater Broadcasting LLC.
 The sale was part of a four-station deal valued at a reported $15.3 million.
 The deal was approved by the FCC on April 21, 2004, and the transaction was completed on June 21, 2004.
 At the time of the sale, WACV was broadcasting a news/talk format.